 When Is the Best Time

 Mount Cook - Aoraki in Maori, one of the most famous places in New Zealand, is exceptional in all types of weather.
-It is the highest mountain in NZ at the height of 3.724 m/12217 ft.
+It is the highest mountain in NZ at a height of 3.724 m/12217 ft.

 The summit of Mount Cook is covered in snow the entire year.
 Forty percent of the National Park is covered by the largest glaciers.
 Nineteen of the peaks are more than 3.000 m high.
 This park has lots of superlatives.
 Weather Forecast Aoraki summit; almost always minus degrees.